carrieprice78/website/content/guides/research-impact/_index.md

 Consider creating a public-facing Zotero library to show visitors the publications resulting from your study.

-Conduct outreach via social media channels such as Twitter to raise awareness about your work and reach a wider audience (see section above).
+Conduct outreach via social media channels such as Twitter to raise awareness about your work and reach a wider audience.

 WordPress, Squarespace, and Drupal are recommended content management systems for managing online content.